 -Try to finish your food.
-As a developing country, it is a custom since there are other places with severe starvation and not enough things to eat, so leaving food behind is considered a waste and disrespect to people who have grown the produce and preparing the meals.
+For a developing country, it is a custom since there are other places with severe starvation and not enough to eat, so leaving food behind is considered a waste and disrespect to people who have grown the produce and prepared the meals.

 -Show affection in public.
-Acceptable physical contacts in public places are handshakes, holding hands, and hugs (depend on how close you are to the person).
+Acceptable physical contacts in public places are handshakes, holding hands, and hugs (depending on how close you are to the person).
 Restrictions include cuddling and kissing.
 In general, showing too much affection will give you stares.
-And make sure to ask if you want to give a hug or shake hand to other people, especially the opposite sex.
+And make sure to ask if you want to give a hug or shake hands with other people, especially the opposite sex.

 -Point your finger at someone.
 It is simply rude and disrespectful.
 If you need to address someone, use your hand.

 -Talk with food in your mouth.
-If you need to speak while eating, cover your mouth so that people cannot see foods in your mouth.
+If you need to speak while eating, cover your mouth so that people cannot see food in your mouth.

 -Wear too much jewelry.
 You would be seen as a show-off, and at the same time, expose yourself to more danger such as being robbed.
-Put valuable things in the safe in hotel rooms or hide it where it cannot be found easily.
+Put valuable things in the safe in hotel rooms or hide them where they cannot be found easily.

 -Lose your temper in a public place.
-Vietnamese have high face value so making a scene in public areas only making both sides lose their faces.
+Vietnamese have high face value so making a scene in public areas only makes both sides lose their faces.

 When communicating with Vietnamese, many things are not said verbally but rather implied between the lines or through non-verbal gestures.
 To save face, people will usually not turn down an invitation, but later find an excuse not to attend.
 A smile could have many meanings like greeting, approval, apology, and acceptance.
-There are not as many eye contacts as when speaking to Westerners, but lack of eye contact also means dishonest.
+There is not as much eye contact as when speaking to Westerners, but lack of eye contact also means dishonesty.
 In Vietnamese body language, a nod means yes, shaking your head from side to side means “no”, a two-finger pose of a V-sign means “hi”, “thumbs up” means good - “number one”, agree, and the middle finger doesn’t have any meaning to the elderly.
 Read more on Useful Phrases in Vietnamese.

 Clothing: ao dai, ao ba ba, and ao tu than.
-Each has its unique design but still share similarities with the costumes of other cultures in Asia.
+Each has its unique design but still shares similarities with the costumes of other cultures in Asia.

 Food: pho and banh mi.
-They both came into existence since the French colonization, reflecting the poor living condition at the time.
-Their ingredients are simple and native to Vietnam, but the combinations create complex texture and flavor.
+They both came into existence after the French colonization, reflecting the poor living condition at the time.
+Their ingredients are simple and native to Vietnam, but the combinations create complex textures and flavors.
 Read more on Must-try foods in Vietnam.

-Martial arts: Vovinam, the proud of Vietnam martial arts with the neck lock is the most iconic feature.
+Martial arts: Vovinam, the proud martial art of Vietnam martial arts with the neck lock is the most iconic feature.

 Vietnam is not only a country with beautiful beaches and delicious foods but also a place to discover a rich and diversified culture.
 Vietnamese culture is a fusion of traditional and contemporary values; the harmony of many religions in one country and the closeness of one member to the other family members are what you may find interesting.
 Make sure to read the tips on Vietnamese customs and communication to blend in with the locals and have a memorable trip exploring a new culture.